featured

 2000 tonnes at 8m above the dock floor.

-be supported by a dedicated frame capably of such support.
+should be supported by a dedicated frame capably of such support.

 The ship had never previously been docked with the